yanghengtang/tp/docs/DeveloperGuide.md

 * 1a.
 MediConnect detects that the arguments provided to add a doctor is invalid.
     * 1a1.
 MediConnect shows an error message.
     * 1a2.
-MediConnect requests for the correct input
+MediConnect requests for the correct input.

       Use case resumes at step 1.
 * 1b.
-MediConnect detects that doctor to be added already exists in the system
+MediConnect detects that doctor to be added already exists in the system.
    * 1b1.
 MediConnect shows an error message.

      Use case ends.